tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What service can provide a guided way to launch EC2 instances for some services by providing recommended sizing and configuration options?
 A: AWS Launch Wizard can help you create EC2 instances that are optimal to the third-party application you want to deploy on AWS.
 You are not charged for using Launch Wizard; you are charged for the EC2 instance.

+- Q: What is AWS Trusted Advisor?
+A: AWS Trusted Advisor provides real time guidance to help you provision your resource following best practices in the areas of cost optimization, performance, security and fault tolerance.

+- Q: When do you use Trusted Advisor?
+A: When you need a service to identify if unrestricted access to resources has been allowed by security groups.

 ## AWS Cloud Security and Identity

 - Q: If you want to authenticate users using Active Directory that's fully managed, what can you use?
 A: You can use AWS Directory Service for Microsoft Active Directory.
 If you want to use an Active Directory that's running on-prem, then AWS provices an AD Connector.
 Or if you just want a low scale, low cost active directory that's based on Samba, then use Simple AD.